KZedan/CV/README.md

 # Experience

 ### Thieves by the Code (June 2015 to January 2018)
-<em>Drummer</em> Professional Drummer in Thieves by the Code band. we toured all around Europe and the UK.
+<em>Professional Drummer</em> in Thieves by the Code band. we toured all around Europe and the UK.
 Here's a youtube video of us https://www.youtube.com/watch?v=_1Yz-N5roPo.

 ### Holland & Barrett (March 2017 to Sep 2018)
 <em>Supervisor</em> Managed a small team of people, opened and closed shop.